ofriw/goatdb/docs/architecture.md

 # GoatDB Architecture Overview

 GoatDB is designed around principles from [distributed version control systems](https://en.wikipedia.org/wiki/Distributed_version_control), functioning as a managed peer-to-peer (P2P) network.
 In this architecture, the central server retains authority over all nodes, while computational and data synchronization tasks are predominantly handled by edge nodes.
+This design makes GoatDB an ideal foundation for building **edge-native applications** by maximizing client-side processing and minimizing reliance on centralized infrastructure.

 ## Node Authentication and Data Initialization